Orthodontic Treatment for Adults

 - Our orthodontist will check whether the lingual technique is suitable for you and advises you about possible alternatives, such as: Invisalign.

-- If you choose a lingual brace, you will make precise silicone impressions of your teeth and send them to Incognito Lingual Technique.
+- If you choose a lingual brace, he will take a digital scan of your teeth and send them to Incognito Lingual Technique.

-- Your orthodontist will receive the brackets in a silicone transfer rail adapted to your jaw.
+- Your orthodontist will receive the brackets in a silicone transfer template adapted to your jaw.
 This allows him to glue all the brackets to the right place on the inside of your teeth at the same time.
-He then places the preformed archwire in the brackets.
-This pushes the teeth with the previously calculated on the computer forces in the course of treatment in the correct position.
+He then connects the preformed archwire to the brackets.
+The elastic force of the arches moves the teeth into the planned position.

 Advantages and disadvantages of lingual treatment